sharmainec/tp/docs/DeveloperGuide.md

 The find feature relies on the `FindCommandParser` and `PhraseContainsKeywordsPredicate`.
 Multiple keywords can be given for both english and foreign phrases. `FindCommandParser` uses `PhraseContainsKeywordsPredicate` to select flashcards that matches the keywords.

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarizes what happens when a user executes a new find command:

 ![FindSequenceDiagram](images/FindSequenceDiagram.png)